Criticism. What writer wants it? What writer enjoys it? Answer: Any writer who wishes to improve.

 2. How should you deal with editing?

 One simple way, of course, it to accept an editor’s suggestions, or not.
 The problem with this thought process is that it means judging your writing against someone else’s opinion.
 This may create a relationship conflict, or it may even cause you to think about who knows more about the subject of your work—you or an editor.
 Going back to item 1, are you too in love with your words to see them changed by someone else?
-This often causes writers to resist following an editor’s comments.
+This often causes writers to resist following an editor’s comments or suggestions.

 However, there’s another solution that’s between “accept” or “reject”—and that’s to step back and think about what the editor’s suggestions might reveal about how your writing could be improved.
 Remember, in most cases, as the author, you’re still in charge.
 You get the final say on how to implement the suggestions.
 Keep in mind that your goal is communicate the message defined by your initial vision, not to have a love affair with some printed words.